Quiet Courage:

 A word about authenticity (and risk)

 Becoming more authentic does involve risk.
 There is no way around that.
 But authenticity does not mean overexposure, argument, or broadcasting every conviction.
-It means alignment—your inner life and outer life slowly coming into better agreement.
+It means alignment.
+Your Spirit-led-Self is the captain of your ship.
+You’re grounded.
+Your actions and demeanor reflect the wisdom of deep contemplation.

 Sometimes authenticity looks like speaking.